-One of the most common questions we get here on Chemists Corner about formulating is what preservative to use.
+One of the most common questions we get here on Chemists Corner about formulating is what is the best cosmetic preservative to use.
 Before I go into a long explanation about how this is a complicated question, here’s a quick answer.

 What preservative should I use? - short answer